AlainLich/COVID-Data/README.md

 Mostly this consists of jupyter notebook(s), while python scripts are also provided almost direct transpositions of the notebooks.
+This is supported by library modules.

 ## Aim: